marciovai/tweet_sentiment_predictor_api/README.md

 # tweet_sentiment_predictor_api
-Template for easy deploying Machine Learning algorithms in production to be later consumed via an API.
+Template to make deploying Machine Learning algorithms in production easier and allow it to later be consumed via an API.

 This particular example is developed using Twitter Sentiment Prediction.